dennis-grinwald/SPARQL2GF/README.md

 The Translator uses RDF datasets in n-triple format and SPARQL query strings as it's input.
 Test RDF datasets can be generated using the Berlin SPARQL Benchmark (BSBM)-data generator: http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator

-Testing:
----
-* 2.000.000+ triples have been queried in a single node setup
-* BGP, Projection queries are

-**TBD:**

-* Application is being tested on HDFS cluster setup

 Introduction
 ---